Triveni1110/java_basics/README.md

 # java_basics
 Includes all java basic programs

-This frepo consist of all java concepts related code and explaination too within comments.
+This repo consist of all java concepts related code and explaination too within comments.

 You may find some unstructured directory but will surely improve all these in upcoming days.